 Who needs to submit a Self Assessment if they’re not self-employed?

-HMRC need to know about any income you might earn, to ensure you pay the right amount of tax due.
-Not all earnings come from employed or self-employed work, so you might need to register for Self Assessment to tell HMRC about income from another source.
-This might be the case if:
+HMRC need to know about any income you might earn to ensure you pay the right amount of tax.
+Not all earnings come from an employer or self-employed work though, so you might need to register for Self Assessment to tell HMRC about income from another source.
+This might be the case if you:

 How do I register for Self Assessment if I’m not self-employed?

-You need to register for Self Assessment before 5th October, if you did not send a tax return last year.
-Your first tax return will be due 31st January the following calendar year if you submit online.
-The deadline is 31st October the same year, if you submit a paper return.
+If you didn’t send a tax return last year, you’ll need to register for Self Assessment by 5th October following the end of the tax year that you need to submit a return for.
+Your first tax return will then be due by 31st January the following calendar year if you submit online.
+The deadline is 31st October the same year if you submit a paper return.

 What happens after I register for Self Assessment?

-You can sign up for HMRC’s online services, and use this to complete your SA tax return.
-You’ll receive an activation code, which can take a few weeks to arrive.
-Just be sure to register in plenty of time to submit your return.
+When you first sign up for HMRC’s online services (which you’ll use to complete your Self Assessment tax return) you’ll receive an activation code.
+This can take a few weeks to arrive, so be sure to register in plenty of time to submit your return.